andyzhangx/demo/llm/distributed-cache/dacs-server-readthrough-proposal.md

 > lives on `cache-sample-0`, not in a per-pod local mount, so there's
 > **one** 57 GiB copy across the whole cluster, not N copies.
 Thanks to
 > @andyzhangx for catching this.

+**Correction (2026-09-01):** two more things I got wrong in the first cost writeup, corrected against pod spec + main-container log on the live cluster:

+1. **The main container does not talk to the sidecar for model bytes.** There is no shared model-data volume between the two containers.
+The only shared mount is `/opt/cache-client` (a K8s image volume containing `libStorageDirect.so`), which is the client library, not the model.
+The main container's EngineCore process (`pid=235`) opens `libStorageDirect.so` itself via the run:ai model streamer plugin API (`RUNAI_STREAMER_EXPERIMENTAL_AZURE_CACHE_LIB`), not via `LD_PRELOAD`, and calls `cache-sample-discovery.dacs-cache-system.svc:9065` directly.
+The sidecar's job is to pre-warm the cache-server SSD; the main container reads from that same cache-server independently.

+2. **The 3.17 GiB/s Phase 2 throughput is not "pure network."** `cache-sample-0` and the inference pod land on the same node (`aks-wsc281c546e-15491801-vmss000000`), so main-container → cache-server traffic is same-node pod-to-pod (veth/bridge in the kernel, not the physical NIC).
+A 25G NIC caps at 3.125 GiB/s, so 3.17 GiB/s could only come from the same-node fast path plus the cache-server's local NVMe (`/var/lib/ssd/cacheserver` on the node's 880 GB NVMe).
+Cross-node DACS reads would fall back to NIC-bound speeds (~1.5–2 GiB/s realistic), so DACS's advantage over the no-DACS baseline (1.83 GiB/s) is **conditional on same-node cache-server co-location**.
+Main-container log confirms 99% RemoteCache hits (24902/25164 chunks) and RemoteClient=0 (zero direct Blob reads), so the sidecar warm-up did land.

 ### C.2 Time cost